Mister-JP/AML_2022_Informer-2020-model/README.md

-# Event Driven Stock Price Prediction using Transformers
+# Event-driven Stock Market Forecasting Using a Transformer-Based Model

 ## Steps to be followed